 Unpaid Overtime in Florida and Alabama

 The Fair Labor Standards Act (FLSA) provides that employees who work more than 40 hours in a workweek are entitled to be paid overtime for every hour over 40 at one-and-one-half times their regular rate of pay.
 It is true that certain classes of employees are exempt from the overtime rules and can be required to work more than 40 hours without additional pay.
 However, these overtime exemptions are frequently misunderstood or misapplied by employers, who misclassify employees as exempt and do not pay them all the wages to which they are entitled.
-Fortunately, the attorneys at the Law Offices of Talbott, Lampert, and Stoner, P.A. in Pensacola are here to help you recover for unpaid overtime.
+Fortunately, the attorneys at the Law Office of J.J.
+Talbott, P.A. in Pensacola are here to help you recover your unpaid overtime.
 We represent employees across the Florida panhandle and southern Alabama who have been misclassified as exempt employees and help them get the compensation they deserve.

-White Collar Exemptions from Overtime
+White-Collar Exemptions from Overtime

 Most employees who are misclassified as exempt from overtime are white-collar employees who are classified under one of the FLSA’s three “white collar exemptions.”
 Employees who are told they are exempt may not question the fact.
 Many people wrongfully assume that if they are paid on a salary instead of hourly, then they are exempt from overtime.
 It is true that exempt employees must be paid on a salary of at least $455 per week instead of hourly, but this “salary basis test” is only one piece of the overtime exemptions.
 There are additional criteria that must be present for each FLSA exemption in order for an employee to be properly classified as exempt: